Exploring the resort town of Pitsunda on the Black Sea Coast

 The human influence and the reason for the resort’s existence came straight from the top.
 Nikita Khrushchev, the then General Secretary of the Communist Party of the Soviet Union (1953-1964), in other words, the guy in charge, liked to holiday in Pitsunda.
 Indeed, he had his own dacha (holiday cottage) in the area and visited regularly.
 Originally the bay had been earmarked for a pioneer camp (a summer camp for youths) but Khrushchev decided, in true socialist-fashion, that limiting the area’s obvious benefits to just children was depriving the rest of the Soviet people and instead he proposed a large-scale resort that could accommodate hundreds of holidaymakers at any given time.

 The year was 1959 and within a couple of days of coming up with the concept, Khrushchev started to make things happen.
-Almost immediately, he got on the phone to two of the Union’s most renowned architects, Moscow-born Mikhail Posokhin and Ashot Mndoyants.
+Almost immediately, he got on the phone to two of the Union’s most renowned architects, Mikhail Posokhin and Ashot Mndoyants.
 Neither architect was sitting around, twiddling their thumbs at the time.
-In fact, both of them were heavily involved in the construction of the Kremlin Palace of Congresses (now officially the State Kremlin Palace) in Moscow, for which they were later awarded the prestigious Lenin Prize.
+Mikhail Posokhin was about to become the Chief Architects of Moscow (1960-1980), and both men were heavily involved in the construction of the Kremlin Palace of Congresses (now officially the State Kremlin Palace) in Moscow, for which they were later awarded the prestigious Lenin Prize.
 But, the order was coming from the highest level and they were told to drop everything and travel to Pitsunda immediately.